 Valentine's Day Deals: Get All-Time Low Prices on AirPods, iPad, Apple Watch, and More

-We're just over one week away from Valentine's Day, which falls on Friday, February 14, this year.
+We're less than one week away from Valentine's Day, which falls on Friday, February 14, this year.
 Similar to years past, many third-party Apple resellers and accessory companies have opened up notable discounts on Apple products and accessories to coincide with the holiday.

 Note: MacRumors is an affiliate partner with some of these vendors.
 When you click a link and make a purchase, we may receive a small payment, which helps us keep the site running.